pmoitaly/BindAPI/README.md

 ## To be continued...
 Future releases will include:
-- Support for collections and array
+- DONE: Support for collections and array
-- Best support for records
+- Better support for records
 - A bit of documentation (as soon as possible, of course)
 - More and more test cases
 - FreePascal support (as 3.2 version will be released)